Four new tailored colours for Spring 2025.

 We hope they will inspire you to create the perfect backdrop for the way you wish to live.

-A gentle and simple evolution -natural, breathable, bio-based paint
+A gentle and simple evolution: natural, breathable, bio-based paint

 We’ve elevated our beautiful True Matt Emulsion and Steadfast Matt Emulsion to a bio–based formula.